 Growing up in a household that loved watching movies, it’s with little surprise that Douglas found himself drawn to studying film in undergrad and graduate school.
 Though his professional vocations took him in a myriad of directions – even all the way to Johns Hopkins University to earn an M.A. in Communications – he’s always found a way to work his love of cinema into his life.
 Created in 2012 as a means of keeping busy, Elements of Madness is now a vessel for Douglas to pour every ounce of geekdom into weekly reviews of upcoming releases and a monthly Coming Soon series.
 His greatest pride as a writer is his 2016 induction into the NC Film Critics Association, for which he is an active member.
 In October 2018, he was added as a Rotten Tomatoes approved individual critic.
 In April 2019, he was inducted into the Southeastern Film Critics Association.
 In September 2019, he was inducted into the Critics Choice Association.

-In addition to running EoM, he’s a Senior Contributor Film Critic for Charlotte-based arts and culture blog CLTure, freelance critic for newspaper Mountain Xpress, a contributing Film Critic for entertainment website Pretty Vacant One, contributing Film Review Member for online film community FilmFed, and The Cine-Men podcast co-host on the Poprika Podcast Network.
+In addition to running EoM, he’s a Senior Contributor Film Critic for Charlotte-based arts and culture blog CLTure, freelance critic for newspaper Mountain Xpress, a contributing Film Critic for entertainment website Pretty Vacant One, contributing Film Review Member for online film community FilmFed, and co-host of The Cine-Men podcast on the Poprika Podcast Network.

 Douglas is always open to new contribution opportunities.